nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    Three layers centered, respectively, about :math:`(0,0)` (blue), :math:`(-1,-1)` (green), and :math:`(1.5,0.5)` (red).

-The center is given as a two-element tuple of floats.
+The center is given as a two-element list of floats.
 Changing the center does not affect grid indices: For each of the three layers in :numref:`fig_layer3`, grid indices run from 0 to 4 through columns and rows, respectively, even though elements in these three layers have